 Bank of America Corp.
-(BAC) said Luigi Gubitosi, its head of corporate and investment banking for Italy, won’t be joining publisher RCS MediaGroup SpA.
+(BAC:US) said Luigi Gubitosi, its head of corporate and investment banking for Italy, won’t be joining publisher RCS MediaGroup SpA.
 (RCS)

 “Any suggestion that Luigi Gubitosi may be joining RCS is wholly without foundation,” Bank of America spokesman John McIvor said in an e-mailed statement today.

 Gubitosi and Pietro Scott Jovane, head of Microsoft Corp.
 (MSFT:US)’s Italian unit, are frontrunners to become chief executive officer of RCS, a person with knowledge of the matter said earlier today, declining to be identified as the matter is private.
 Microsoft spokesman Peter Wootton declined to comment.

 The board of RCS, the publisher of Italy’s largest daily newspaper Corriere della Sera, will meet May 14 to appoint the new CEO, said the person.
 RCS, based in Milan, is controlled by a group of investors including carmaker Fiat SpA (F) and Mediobanca SpA (MB), which have pooled shares in a voting syndicate that owns about 58 percent of the publisher, according to market regulator Consob.

 Fiat and Mediobanca backed by Intesa Sanpaolo SpA (ISP) Chairman Giovanni Bazoli and investor Giuseppe Rotelli pushed to reform the company’s governance, the person said.
 All the investors in the shareholder group agreed on the new governance arrangement, the person said.